contefran/dungeonpy/Readme.md

 ### Map — Player

-When you launch with `--mode player`, a dialog asks for your character name and the DM's address.
+When you launch DungeonPy and select **Player**, a dialog asks for your character name and the DM's address.
 Once connected:

 | Action | How |
 |--------|-----|